LonelyKeter/MyConsoleAppAsignment--31.05.19--/README.md

-         EDRReader: Should be used carefully, because in case the reader won't be able to read file as xls/xlsx, it would read it as CSV file (which is basically formatted
+         EDRReader: Should be used carefully, because in case the reader won't be able to read file as xls/xlsx, it would read it as an CSV file (which is basically formatted .txt, so it can cause unpredictible results).